University Policy

 Limits on Use of Leave

-An employee must exhaust all available accrued paid leave before using any donated shared leave.
+An employee must exhaust all available accrued paid leave, as required by applicable policy, before using donated leave.

 Employees who remain in pay status while using VSL continue to accrue vacation and sick leave in accordance with applicable University and state policies.
-Any accrued sick and vacation leave must be used before additional VSL donations may be applied.
+Any accrued sick and vacation leave must be used before donated leave may be applied.

-To donate Voluntary Shared Leave (VSL), an employee must, at the time of donation:
+To donate Voluntary Shared Leave (VSL), an employee must meet the following criteria at the time of donation:

 - Be in a position that earns leave; and